Gizmotronn/starsailors/stellarios/cplusplus/settingup.md

 ### CodeBlocks

-[Codeblocks](http://codeblocks.org) is a free and open-source C++ compiler that can run on different platforms (including Windows, which is what I'm using.)
+[Codeblocks](http://codeblocks.org) is a free and open-source C++ IDE that can run on different platforms (including Windows, which is what I'm using.)